Should I have surgery or radiation to treat my hyperthyroidism or wait?

 Hi,

 I’m 16, and I have hyperthyroidism (Graves disease).
 I’ve had it for over a year.
-I just got back from the doctors today and they want me to get surgery or radioactive iodine (not sure what to pick).
-But if I get one of these will it stop my puberty?
+I just got back from the doctors today, and they want me to get surgery or radioactive iodine (not sure what to pick).
+But if I get one of these, will it stop my puberty?
 It scares me.
 I really don’t want to stop my puberty if I’m not done yet.
-I just started shaving a few months ago and only like once a week.
+I just started shaving a few months ago, and only once a week.
 Should I say I want to wait?

 Answer:

-Here is a very well written description of what you have and how it is treated: See page 3 of Hyperthyroidism.
-Points that you should take with you is that the treatment of hyperthyroidism has been around for 50 years.
-The radiation sounds scary, but it actually is fairly straight forward.
-From what I have read radiation is less invasive, but if your thyroid is getting big, which can happen, then the surgery is the better option.
+Here is a very well-written description of what you have and how it is treated: See page 3 of Hyperthyroidism.
+Points that you should take with you are that the treatment of hyperthyroidism has been around for 50 years.
+The radiation sounds scary, but it actually is fairly straightforward.
+From what I have read, radiation is less invasive, but if your thyroid is getting big, which can happen, then surgery is the better option.

 Response: